 "I went to was a small hospital - Sam Roang Hospital, at the rural area of Siem Riep.
 This hospital is nothing like what you will ever see in Melbourne or Malaysia and I was utterly shocked by the condition of the hospital.
 The very limited facilities and resources, running low on/out of medical supplies, fan-less maternity ward, supposedly sterile operating theatre with flies in it and only three out of five bulbs of the operating lamp are working.
 You can't possibly imagine what the condition is like until you see it for yourself.
 It is primitive."

 Phey Yee is from Melbourne, Australia.
 She wants to be a Doctor.
 So quite naturally, Phey looked to the GeoVisions Medical program in Cambodia for a unique medical experience.
 She found it!

 Phey volunteered at the Samrong Hospital in the rural area of Siem Riep in Cambodia.
 Phey wrote a Blog about her experiences and was kind enough to grant us permission to feature her Blog and her photos.
 Some of her posts include:

 Of Dust and Sweat and Cambodia

 Phey Yee had such a great experience, she is now fund raising for the community and hospital.
-Please click the links above to particular posts, or just click this link to see the entire Blog.
+Please click the links above to particular posts.
 And be sure to look at all the photos.
 They're so good.

 If you have an interest in GeoVisions' Medical programs, there are 10 to choose from: